 - Annually, each Exelon Nuclear plant conducts an integrated exercise with state and local emergency organizations.
 These integrated exercises test and demonstrate the ability of Exelon and first responders to protect the public in the unlikely event of a plant emergency, as well as to respond to a hostile action at a plant.
 The NRC also participates in – and grades – emergency response drills to ensure readiness.

-- Exelon Power conducted more than 30 exercises consisting of tabletop and quarterly notification drills.
-The tabletop exercises focused primarily on oil spills that could affect surface and groundwater.
-Results of the drills demonstrated that the contingency plans and incident command systems in place at Power’s facilities were effectively implemented.
+- Exelon Power conducts exercises consisting of tabletop and quarterly notification drills.
+The tabletop exercises focus primarily on oil spills that could affect surface and groundwater.
+Results of the drills demonstrate that the contingency plans and incident command systems in place at Power’s facilities are effectively implemented.

 - BGE, PECO and ComEd ensure the effectiveness of their emergency-response capabilities through crisis management and emergency response team training and drills conducted several times annually.